-The majority of acoustic neuromas occur sporadically and are not inherited.
-A small percentage of acoustic neuromas (5%) are associated with a genetic disorder known as Neurofibromatosis Type 2 (NF2).
-Individuals with NF2 often develop tumors on both sides of the hearing and balance nerve at a younger age.
-The also typically develop benign tumors on the brain and spine.
+Most acoustic neuromas occur sporadically with no known cause or family history.
+A small percentage of acoustic neuromas (5%) are inherited and associated with neurofibromatosis type 2 (NF2), a genetic disorder.
+Individuals with NF2 often develop tumors on both sides of the vestibulocochlear (hearing and balance) nerve at a younger age.
+They also typically develop other types of benign tumors in the brain and spine.

-There is no evidence to suggest cell phone use or noise exposure are linked to the development of acoustic neuromas.
+Importantly, there’s no evidence to suggest environmental concerns, such as cellphone use, noise exposure or dietary factors, are linked to the development or growth rate of acoustic neuromas.

 Acoustic neuroma symptoms

-- Individuals who experience a sudden drop in hearing should also be referred for an MRI.
-The likelihood of having an acoustic neuroma in this scenario is about 1%.
+Imaging scans are also recommended for people who experience a sudden drop in their ability to hear; however, the likelihood of having an acoustic neuroma in this case is only about 1%.

-- If the tumor is small and you are experiencing few symptoms, you may only need to have the tumor checked annually via an MRI.
+- Treatment through observation - If the tumor is small and you are experiencing few symptoms, you may only need to have the tumor checked annually via an MRI scan.
 Smaller tumors may grow very slowly or not at all over a period of time.
 However, your hearing may still decline over time even if the tumor doesn’t grow.

-Some patients choose a surgical approach for their tumor management.
-This decision is highly individualized and dependent on a number factors, including tumor size, tumor location and residual hearing.
-Your overall health also plays an important role in the decision making.
+- Microsurgery - Some people choose surgery for their tumor management.
+This decision is highly individualized and dependent on various factors, including tumor size, tumor location and residual hearing.
+Your overall health also plays an important role in the decision-making.

-At Ohio State Wexner Medical Center, our treatment team has extensive experience in the three surgical approaches available for acoustic neuromas:
+At the Ohio State Wexner Medical Center, our treatment team has extensive experience in the three surgical approaches available for acoustic neuromas.

-- The Translabyrinthine approach is performed through an incision behind the ear.
-Through this technique, the surgeon will remove part of the temporal bone and inner ear to access the tumor.
-This approach is useful for large tumors, for patients with substantial hearing loss, and if hearing preservation is unlikely when tumors are > 3 cm in size.
+- The translabyrinthine approach is performed through an incision behind the ear.
+The surgeon will then remove part of the temporal bone and inner ear to access the tumor.
+This technique is useful for large tumors or for patients with substantial hearing loss as well as if hearing preservation is unlikely.

-- The Retrosigmoid approach is performed through an incision behind the ear, but does not involve removal of the temporal bone or inner ear.
-This approach is useful if you have a small to medium-sized tumor that does not extend all the way to the end of the internal auditory canal.
+- The retrosigmoid approach is performed through an incision behind the ear but does not involve removal of the inner ear.
+This approach is useful for people with tumors of all sizes and has a potential to preserve hearing.

 - The middle cranial fossa approach is performed through an incision in front of and above the ear.
-The inner ear is preserved and the tumor is accessed from above.
-This surgical approach is ideal for small tumors, tumors located in the internal auditory canal, and in patients with good pre-operative hearing.
-The middle fossa approach offers the highest likelihood of hearing preservation in the long-term.
+The inner ear parts are preserved, and the tumor is accessed from above.
+This surgical approach is ideal for small tumors, tumors located in the internal auditory canal and for patients with good preoperative hearing.
+The middle cranial fossa approach offers the highest likelihood of long-term hearing preservation.